microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0/Update-MgTeamScheduleOfferShiftRequest.md

 ```

 ### -SenderShiftId
-User ID of the sender of the offer shift request.
+User id of the sender of the offer shift request.

 ```yaml
 Type: System.String